 Before joining Reform Scotland Alison was a senior account manager with PPS, which provides communications and consultation advice to the property and development industry.
-She also spent 10 years as a Girl Guide leader and continues to help as and when she can.
+She also spent 10 years volunteering as a Girl Guide leader and is an area coordinator for the charity Widowed And Young.

 PA to Director